joehand/Rampage-Killers-Data/readme.md

 The reference links are useless right now.
 If I have some time, I can figure out how to get the reference links off wikipedia in the file as well.

+###Gun Ownership/Muder Data
+The Guardian has data available about Worldwide firearm murder and ownership - it may be interesting to compare to this data set.
+[Google Spreadsheet](https://docs.google.com/spreadsheet/ccc?key=0AonYZs4MzlZbdExSbktqRWpLMjNUMkFGVk5VODRyTnc#gid=0)

 ##Python scripts
 The scripts use beautiful soup to parse the wikipedia pages.
 Wikipedia requires send a user-agent, urllib2 is used for that.